What do we rate?

 Yes.
 Anyone can visit the website of any a think tank we rated and compare the information provided there against our rating criteria.
 Thus, the results can be replicated by any interested third parties.

 Can this system be used for other organizations as well?

 The Transparify rating system can be used to assess additional think tanks currently not covered by us, or other organizations such as NGOs and advocacy organizations.
 The basic questionnaire is available here, and can be used freely (though we'd grateful if you let us know).
 Check our 2015 report for an overview of how others have used Transparify's method to rate nearly 200 additional institutions, around the world.

 What are Transparify's future steps?

 We will expand Transparify's ratings in the future, to cover more institutions.
+In 2016, we added a special focus on the United Kingdom.
 We are also considering a review of some of the criteria.
 Any changes will be communicated via our blog.
 Sign up for regular updates via Email, Facebook or Twitter to get notified when we release our assessment results.
 Questions or suggestions?
 Let us know.

 We have been rated and want to improve our ratings.
 How do we do that?